This article was written by:

 Taking Action To Showcase Your Strategic Thinking Skills

 Presentations and are a great chance to show your strategic thinking skills off!
-Ideally, you’ll be presenting, but even if you aren’t, think about the strategic questions you can ask of the presenter and the group to demonstrate your new value-added way of thinking.
+Ideally, you’ll be the main presenter.
+But, if you aren’t, think about the strategic questions you can ask of the presenter.
+Also, think about the questions to ask the group that demonstrates your new value-added way of thinking.

 Without strategic thinking skills you could miss the inter-connectedness of things, be setting a poor example to your team and unknowingly make poor recommendations for the company as a whole.
 And if you aren’t showing your strategic thinking ability to the senior team you aren’t showing how invaluable you truly are.